OBDS-Training/Help/content/en/docs/data-management/backup/index.md

 toc: true
 ---

+## Backups and archives

-## What is a backup?
+### What is a backup?

-A backup is a copy of important data that is stored in an alternative location, so that it can be recovered the original data is deleted or becomes corrupted.
+A _backup_ is a copy of important data that is stored in an alternative location, so that it can be recovered the original data is deleted or becomes corrupted.

+### What is an archive?

+An _archive_ is a copy of a completed project that has been stored on a remote computer for long-term storage with limited access.

+Computer systems used to archive data often have reduced cost for disk usage over long periods of time, but longer access time to retrieve data.

+Several commercial third-party services are available to archive large amounts of data (e.g., Amazon Glacier).

+{{< alert icon="👉" text="Before using third-party systems, check with funders if they allow data to be hosted externally." />}}

+Several public data repositories store research data at no cost, including:

+- [European Nucleotide Archive (ENA) - EMBL-EBI][ena-home]
+- [ArrayExpress - EMBL-EBI][arrayexpress-home]
+- [Gene Expression Omnibus (GEO) - NCBI][ncbi-geo]
+- [Short Read Archive (SRA) - NCBI][sra-home]

+{{< alert icon="👉" text="Archived data should be carefully organised and annotated with comprehensive metadata for traceability and discoverability." />}}

 ## Where should a backup be made?